September 3, 2024

 The years immediately following the bursting of the internet bubble were good ones for value investors as the technology stocks which had been lording it over the rest of the market imploded while the more traditionally value-oriented old economy stocks took their turn to shine.
 My portfolio neatly sidestepped the bursting of the internet bubble and continued to prosper in the early years of the new millennium.

 Then the Great Financial Crisis hit and something shifted in the markets.
 After outperforming for most of the preceding 100 years, low-priced value stocks took a breather.
-We are now 14 years into the longest stretch of relative underperformance by value on record.
+We are now 17 years into the longest stretch of relative underperformance by value on record.
 Many famous value investors have fallen by the wayside.
 I am pleased to report that for the moment, I am still standing.
-If you look closely enough at the graph above or at my list of annual returns in the appendix below, you can see that my rate of return inflected moderately lower starting from the beginning of the Great Financial Crisis in 2008.
+If you look closely enough at the graph above or at my list of annual returns in the appendix below, you can see that my average rate of return inflected moderately lower starting from the beginning of the Great Financial Crisis in 2008.
 While I hold out hope that one day value stocks will again gain the upper hand, for the moment I am content with the slightly lower but still market beating returns that a disciplined, value-oriented approach has been able to achieve in a stock market that is obsessed with the latest and greatest.

 Finally, to be completely transparent about everything, my performance numbers are for my stock portfolio only.
 From time to time, depending on how nervous I’ve felt, I’ve dabbled in put options on the S&P 500 or built up a pile of cash on the side.
 Any gains or losses from these activities have not been included in my portfolio results.